(888) 552-6760 SCHEDULE AN APPOINTMENT

 • They’re usually painless.

-What causes fibroadenomas to form isn’t certain, but it’s possible that the female reproductive hormone estrogen plays a role.
+What causes fibroadenomas isn’t certain, but it’s possible that the female reproductive hormone estrogen plays a role in their formation.
 These lumps do seem to be influenced by hormones: They’re known to grow during pregnancy and shrink during menopause.
 They may also grow during puberty.
 Women who take oral contraceptives at a young age—before 20—have higher rates of fibroadenomas.
 Sensitivity to the hormones may cause an excessive proliferation of the connective tissues.

 A large cohort study of more than 58,000 women in JNCI Cancer Spectrum showed that several risk factors for fibroadenomas are similar to those for breast cancer, like education level and family history of breast cancer.
 Similar factors that appear to reduce the risk of breast cancer were also protective for fibroadenomas in the study, such as older age at first period, having more children and larger childhood body size.
 Further research is needed to validate these findings and identify which women are at highest risk of developing breast cancer after fibroadenoma, which is rare.

-Diagnosing a fibroadenoma starts with a review of your medical history and an exam.
+Diagnosing a fibroadenoma starts with a review of the patient's medical history and an exam.
 Certain factors may help lead to a diagnosis, including:

 • Age